Businesses and Non-profits

 The board must make sure there are enough directors present to be able to make decisions.
 This is called having quorum.

 The non-profit’s by-laws can set quorum.
 If the by-laws don’t say anything, the board has quorum if the majority of directors are present at the meeting.
 Directors can be present physically or virtually.
-But directors can’t ask someone else to be present at the meeting on their behalf.
+Directors can’t ask someone else to be present at the meeting on their behalf.

 If the board has quorum, they can take care of other formalities.
 If not, the meeting can’t continue, and the board can’t make any decisions.